 Hoses and regulators must also have safety certification from one of the recognised Australian certification organisations.
 The details will be printed on the hose.
 Make sure the whole appliance is certified rather than just having certified components.

-Buying or using gas appliances from overseas is not recommended, even if the appliance is certified by an overseas organisation, as they may not be safe for use in Australian conditions.
+Gas appliances from overseas might not be safe to use in Australian conditions, even if they are certified overseas.
 Gas appliances used in Australia must be tested and certified by a recognised Australian organisation because:

-- the quality of the natural gas found in Australian may differ from gas used in other countries
+- the quality of the natural gas found in Australian can differ from gas used in other countries

 - climate and building materials are different in Australia, so untested appliances: